KankakeeCommunityCollege/newsroom/_posts/2025-09-29-new-lending-library.md

 These include copies of high-demand titles, newer editions of existing books, and new materials for the collection.
 The library is processes requests, with priority given to students.

-"By expanding access to course materials, this initiative helps ease the cost burden for students and supports their persistence and success," said Tracy Conner, director of KCC's library.
+“By expanding access to course materials, this initiative helps ease the cost burden for students and supports their persistence and success,” said Tracy Conner, director of KCC’s library.

-KCC's Retention Success Navigator, Abby Whalen, partners with students to identify needs and allocate materials.
+KCC’s Retention Success Navigator, Abby Whalen, partners with students to identify needs and allocate materials.

 To learn more about availability, reach out to Whalen at [awhalen@kcc.edu](){: target="_blank" rel="noopener"}.